-Most listings are in the $60's per square foot per year.
-The North Beach submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $5 per sqft per year.
-That's a 8% decline in rent.
+The typical asking rate per listing is in the $50's per square foot per year.
+The North Beach submarket is going through a an increase in rates.
+In the last 3 months, the median rate increased $59 per sqft per year.

-Compared to the rest of the Bay Area market, the North Beach submarket has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Bay Area market, the North Beach submarket has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 27 listings have been listed, which means leases might be leasing quickly.
+In the last 90 days, 27 listings have been made available, which means new availabilities might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-About 30% of the available space in the North Beach are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 100% of the available space in the North Beach are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,030 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are approximately 3 stories.
-Most buildings in this market were built in 1908 and are Class B.
+Even though the median size is 4,200 sqft, there are still 0 leases below 2,000 sqft.
+Most properties in this region are around 3 stories.
+Most buildings in this region were built in 1908 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this market.
 Commute by taxi is the most popular way to get to work amongst North Beach occupants.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.